awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. In the **Inbound rules** section, choose **Add rule**\.

-   1. Set the following values for your new inbound rule to allow Secure Shell \(SSH\) access to your EC2 instance\.
-If you do this, you can connect to your EC2 instance to install the web server and other utilities, and to upload content for your web server\.
+   1. Set the following values for your new inbound rule to allow Secure Shell \(SSH\) access to your Amazon EC2 instance\.
+If you do this, you can connect to your Amazon EC2 instance to install the web server and other utilities, and to upload content for your web server\.
       + **Type:** `SSH`
       + **Source:** The IP address or range from Step a, for example: `203.0.113.25/32`\.